pixie-lang/dust/README.md

   :dependencies [[heyLu/hiccup.pxi "0.1.0-alpha"]])
 ```

-With such a project definition you can run `dust get-deps` to fetch the
-dependencies of the project and dust will set up the `load-paths` var in
+With such a project definition, dust will set up the `load-paths` var in
-Pixie so that the namespaces are availlable in the repl or when running
+Pixie so that the namespaces of all your dependencies are availlable in the repl or when running
 programs:

 ```